 By Matt Sonnhalter, Vision Architect, Sonnhalter

 Typically trade shows like to talk about the quantitative stats…number of attendees, number of exhibitors and number of speakers.
 But instead of focusing on the number of people walking up and down the aisles and attending these shows, maybe we should be focusing more on the quality of the interactions between trade show attendees and the exhibitors.
-One of the more effective quality interactions would be the “hands on” product demonstrations and skills competitions at trade shows.
-In general, booths that have some sort of demonstration/activity for their product tend to have more traffic and activity.
+One of the more effective quality interactions would be the “hands-on” product demonstrations and skills competitions at trade shows.
+In general, booths that have some sort of demonstration or activity for their product tend to have more traffic and activity.

-Now there are a number of factors that go into making a successfully trade show, but hopefully when you are planning your next show a hands on demo will be part of it.
+Now there are a number of factors that go into making a successful trade show, but hopefully, when you are planning your next show, a hands-on demo will be part of it!